ESPN Robert Lee Decision Motivated By Fear of Social Media Backlash, Jason Whitlock Claims [Video]

 — Mediaite (@Mediaite) August 23, 2017

-Whitlock again appeared on FNC’s Tucker Carlson Tonight, this time to react to a memo released by the ESPN president about the Robert Lee controversy and shared on Twitter by CNN’s media reporter (see below).
+Whitlock again appeared on FNC’s Tucker Carlson Tonight(he’s become a frequent guest), this time to react to a memo released by the ESPN president about the Robert Lee controversy and shared on Twitter by CNN’s media reporter (see below).

 “ESPN cited ‘social hectoring and trolling’ as the company’s reasoning for ultimately making the switch,” Breitbart News noted.